Cédric (comics): Animated series

 In 2001, French television channel Canal J started broadcasting the animated series based loosely on the comics.
 The same series started 20 days later on France 3 as well, and returned in 2011 on France 5 (part of Zouzous).
 Until now, 104 episodes of 13 minutes each have been made, with 52 more to come.
 12 DVDs have been produced so far.

 In 2005, PorchLight Entertainment dubbed the series with English voices and released them to DVD through Genius Entertainment.
 Cédric was aired in Tamil language on Chutti TV and in Malayalam language on Kochu TV.
-In Canada, it was aired in Teletoon from January 8, 2002 to December 23, 2010, but the German version was aired on Super RTL as part of Toggo, then after Marsupilami or Totally Spies!, from November 3, 2002 to December 23, 2013.
+In Canada, it was aired in Teletoon from January 8, 2002, to December 23, 2010, but the German version was aired on Super RTL as part of Toggo, then after Marsupilami or Totally Spies!, from November 3, 2002, to December 23, 2013.
+Also was aired in Mexico in Conaculta (canal 22) as part of the segment "Clic Clac", since 2011 to 2016.